Oil, gas industry says it will support carbon pricing

 Oil industry representatives argued that curtailing production on federal land would devastate local economies; shift production elsewhere, including to countries with more-lax environmental regulations; and eliminate jobs.
 The industry executives also acknowledged the importance of reducing carbon emissions.

-“Our unions do not represent climate deniers,” said Sean McGarvey, the president of North America’s Building Trades Union.
+“Our unions do not represent climate deniers,” said Sean McGarvey, the president of North America’s Building Trades Unions.
 About half of its membership is employed in the energy sector.
 “However, our jobs are under threat from anti-development advocates and we find ourselves fighting for permits” for energy-related construction projects, he said.

 “We’re now a fact-based government, and that’s great news,” McGarvey said.
 “And the first fact we have to recognize is that the last bastions of middle-class-family-sustaining employment in this country are in gas and oil, petrochemical and power generation.”